Chapter 8 : On Unfortunate Complications, Goalposts and Being Civil

 Luke's never looked so sexy in a sweat-soaked, vivid-green singlet, though.

-just think that!
+I did not just think that!
 I did not!

 “Yes, she is,” says Marley defensively, putting a soft hand on my shoulder.
 “What do you have against Olive, James?”